skyedanler/slot-machine/README.md

   - ~~Credits box~~
 - ~~Create the point system (pay table) and possibly show a pay line as the next div.~~
 - ~~Create a div with the three to five reels (slots).~~
+- Edit symbols to be all the same size.

 ***